Collaborative Neural Rendering using Anime Character Sheets: Experiments

 \subsection{Training Strategy}

-We train CoNR models of $m$ sub-networks~(views) on our dataset.
-To create one training sample, we randomly select a character from the dataset and then randomly select $m+1$ arbitrary poses of that character.
-These images are split as $m$ character sheet inputs $ \mathbf{I}_1 \cdots \mathbf{I}_m\in \mathbf{S}_{ref}$ and one image of the target pose as the ground truth of CoNR's final output.
+We train CoNR with $m$ sub-networks~(views) on our dataset.
+To create one training sample, we randomly select a character and then randomly select $m+1$ arbitrary poses.
+These images are split as $m$ image inputs ~(character sheet) ${I}_1 \cdots {I}_m\in {S}_{ref}$ and one image of the target pose as the ground truth of CoNR's final output.

-We apply random image augmentations to the target pose image, paste them onto $k$ random backgrounds and run them through the UDP detector.
-We use the average of the $k$ UDP detection results of the same target pose, $ \widehat{\mathbf{P}}_{tar} = 1/k \sum_{j=1}^{k} \widehat{\mathbf{P}}_{j}$, as the final UDP detection results.
-We also obtain the corresponding UDP of the target pose from the dataset as the ground truth to train the UDP detector.
+We paste them onto $k$ random backgrounds and feed them into the UDP Detector.
+We use the average of the $k$ UDP detection results $\widehat{{P}}_{i}$ of the same target pose, $ \widehat{{P}}_{tar} = 1/k \sum_{i=1}^{k} \widehat{{P}}_{i}$, as the final UDP detection results.
 We compute losses at both the output of the detector and the end of the CoNR pipeline.
-We use L1 loss on the 3 landmark encodings and BCE loss on the mask to train the detector if the ground truth is available:
+We use L1 loss on the landmark encodings and binary cross-entropy~(BCE) loss on the mask to train the detector if the ground truth UDP ${P}_{tar}^{GT}$ is available:

-We use a consistency loss $\mathcal{L}_{cons}$ by computing the standard deviation of k UDP detector outputs:
+where $sgn$ indicates that a point is from the body surface or background.
+We use a consistency loss $\mathcal{L}_{cons}$ by computing the standard deviation of $k$ UDP Detector outputs: